sidd-viswanathan/analyses/README.md

 Interpretation and literature review of a non-Gaussian asymptotic distribution in the theory of rerandomization.

-## Characterizing Statistical Physics
+## Statistical Causal Inference and Statistical Physics

 file: statistical_physics.pdf

-Develops ideas at the intersection of statistical causal inference and statistical physics.
+Brings together key quotes at the intersection of statistical causal inference and statistical physics.

 ## Nonrandomized Network Causality